Mississippi Pot Roast {Crock Pot}

 You Will Love This Recipe!

-- You only need a chuck roast and a handful of pantry ingredients to make it.
+- You only need a chuck roast and a handful of simple ingredients to make this Mississippi Roast.
 It’s really low fuss!

 - Instead of cooking it in the oven, I like to cook a roast in the crock pot.
 It’s the easiest way to cook it!